wilburc/wilburc.github.io/_portfolio/ankishare.md

 ## Background

-*This is a story of research and product definition.*
+*This is a story of how extensive research of users and their contexts shaped our product and influenced my decisions*

 Our client, a student in medical school, wanted an application that allowed students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards.
 His initial vision was: